We take the protection and security of our customer, business partner, employee, and third-party data seriously.

 Right to erasure

 In accordance with Art.
-17 GDPR, you have the right to demand that relevant data may be deleted in case there are no legal obligations preventing the deletion.
+17 GDPR, you have the right to demand that your personal data be deleted, provided that there are no legal obligations to keep the data.

 Right to restriction of processing

-You may demand a restriction of the processing in accordance with Art.
+You may demand restriction of the processing of your personal data in accordance with Art.
 18 GDPR.

 Right to object

-You may object to the future processing according to Art.
+You may object to the processing of your personal data in accordance with Art.
 21 GDPR at any time.

 In accordance with Art.
-77 GDPR you have the right to file a complaint with the competent supervisory authority.
+77 GDPR, you have the right to lodge a complaint with the competent supervisory authority.

-The PHOENIX group, i.e. the PHOENIX Pharmahandel GmbH & Co KG as well as its affiliated companies according to §§ 15ff AktG, has established a web based reporting system which is designed to enable employees, business partners, customers and third parties an easy system by which to report data incidents or concerns.
-These reports are taken seriously and are reviewed and actioned regularly and are used to improve the protection of personal data.
+The PHOENIX group, i.e. PHOENIX Pharmahandel GmbH & Co KG as well as its affiliated companies within the meaning of sections 15ff of the German Stock Corporation Act (AktG), has established a web-based reporting system that provides customers, business partners, employees, and third parties with a simple system for reporting data incidents or problems.
+These reports are taken seriously, reviewed and actioned regularly, and used to improve the protection of personal data.

-You can access this reporting tool at any time via:
+You can access this reporting system at any time via phoenixgroup-databreach.integrityplatform.org.